-The requirements of the German Equal Participation of Women and Men in Leadership Positions Act are to be fulfilled at the Company level.
+The requirements of the German Equal Participation of Women and Men in Leadership Positions Act are to be fulfilled at the company level.
 The following information therefore relates to the Board of Management of Mercedes-Benz Group AG, two management levels of Mercedes-Benz Group AG below its Board of Management, and the Supervisory Board of Mercedes-Benz Group AG.

 By resolution of 3 December 2020, the Supervisory Board of Mercedes-Benz Group AG set a target for the proportion of women on the Board of Management of at least 25% by 31 December 2025.
-Since August 2022, a legally mandated minimum participation requirement must be complied with when appointing members of the Board of Management.
-This requirement stipulates that at least one woman and at least one man must be a member of the Board of Management in listed companies with parity participation and more than three members on the Board of Management.
+Since August 2022, a legally mandated minimum participation requirement must be complied with when appointing members of the board of management.
+This requirement stipulates that at least one woman and at least one man must be a member of the board of management in a listed company with co-determination and equal representation and more than three members on the board of management.
 Companies that are subject to the minimum proportion requirement are no longer obliged to set a target quota for the proportion of women on the board of management.
 Nevertheless, within the framework of the overall requirements profile for appointments to the Board of Management, the Supervisory Board has decided to go beyond the stipulations of the minimum proportion requirement and maintain the target quota for the proportion of women on the Board of Management that was set in 2020.
-As of 31 December 2022, three of the eight members of the Board of Management are women: Renata Jungo Brüngger, Sabine Kohleisen and Britta Seeger.
+As at 31 December 2023, three of the eight members of the Board of Management are women: Renata Jungo Brüngger, Sabine Kohleisen and Britta Seeger.
 The proportion of women on the Board of Management is now 37.5%, which means it exceeds the target that was set.

-With 11.8% of women at the first (two women of a total of 17 executives) and 22.5% at the second level of management of Mercedes-Benz Group AG (16 women of a total of 71 executives) below the Board of Management at the time of the resolution, the Board of Management of Mercedes-Benz Group AG, by a resolution dated 25 November 2020, set a target for the proportion of women of at least 20% for the first and at least 25% for the second level below the Board of Management by 31 December 2025.
-As of 31 December 2022, the first level of management of Mercedes-Benz Group AG below the Board of Management consists of 13 executives, of whom one is a women, corresponding to a percentage of women of 7.6%.
-At the second level of management of Mercedes-Benz Group AG below the Board of Management, 17 out of a total of 50 executives are women as of 31 December 2022, corresponding to 34%.
+By a resolution dated 25 November 2020, the Board of Management set a 11.8% share of women at the first (two women of a total of 17 executives) and 22.5% at the second level of management of Mercedes-Benz Group AG (16 women of a total of 71 executives) below the Board of Management at the time of the resolution and a target for the proportion of women of at least 20% for the first and of at least 25% for the second level of the Mercedes-Benz Group AG below the Board of Management by 31 December 2025.
+As of 31 December 2023, the first level of management of Mercedes-Benz Group AG below the Board of Management consists of 13 executives, of whom 3 are women, corresponding to a percentage of women of 23%.
+At the second level of management of Mercedes-Benz Group AG below the Board of Management, as of 31 December 2023, 17 out of a total of 50 executives are women, corresponding to 34%.

-The change in the total number of executives at the relevant management level of Mercedes-Benz Group AG between 25 November 2020 and 31 December 2022 is mainly due to the spin-off and hive-down of the Daimler commercial vehicles business that has meanwhile been carried out and the associated transfers to Daimler Truck.
+The change in the total number of executives at the various management levels of Mercedes-Benz Group AG between 25 November 2020 and 31 December 2023 is mainly due to the spin-off and hive-down of the Daimler commercial vehicles business that has meanwhile been carried out and the associated transfers to Daimler Truck.